disgustatorium/softwareengineering/api-backend/documentation.md

 /getExerciseRecords {token}
 Returns an array of all the user's weight records in the DB as JSON: {success, data}

-/recordGoal {token, data:{category, quantity, dateCreated, endDate}}
+/registerGoal {token, data:{category, quantity, startDate, endDate}}
 Records a goal and adds it to the users goals.

 /createGroup {token, groupName}